mendix/docs/content/howto/front-end/customize-styling-new.md

 ## 9. Customizing index.html (Web)

-By default, Mendix generates the `index.html` (the page that is loaded to start the app), based on the app configuration.
-In some cases it may be needed to customize this HTML, which can be done by creating a file called `index.html` in the `theme/web` folder.
-To make sure that your file has the right structure, we advise you to copy `index-example.html` from the `deployment/web` folder to the `theme/web`, rename it to `index.html`, and then use it as a starting point.
+By default, Mendix generates the _index.html_ (the page that is loaded to start the app), based on the app configuration.
+In some cases it may be needed to customize this HTML, which can be done by creating a file called _index.html_ in the **theme/web** folder.
+To make sure that your file has the right structure, we advise you to copy _index-example.html_ from the **deployment/web** folder to the **theme/web**, rename it to _index.html_, and then use it as a starting point.
 This file will be created after you have deployed your app locally at least once.

 ## 10. Customizing Unsupported Browser (Web)

-When an end-user open a Mendix app in an unsupported browser, a page is shown that the current browser is not supported and explain which other browsers can/should be used.
-To customize this screen, you can create a custom html file called `unsupported-browser.html` in the `theme/web` folder.
-If desired, you can copy `unsupported-browser.html` from the `deployment/web` folder to the `theme/web` folder and use it as a starting point.
+When an end-user opens a Mendix app in an unsupported browser, a page is shown that the current browser is not supported and explain which other browsers can/should be used.
+To customize this screen, you can create a custom html file called _unsupported-browser.html_ in the **theme/web** folder.
+If desired, you can copy _unsupported-browser.html_ from the **deployment/web** folder to the **theme/web** folder and use it as a starting point.
 This file will be created after you have deployed your app locally at least once.